Guide to Bank Health Ratings

 It’s important to feel confident that your money is secure with the bank you choose — nobody wants to put their money somewhere where it might not be safe.
 Fortunately, the U.S. government actively supervises banks for their safety and soundness and the possibility of credit risk.

-Before opening up a checking account or savings account, you might want to check your bank’s credit worthiness rating.
-You can search for these at the Fitch Ratings website.
-However, government agencies such as the Federal Reserve and FDIC do not publish their ratings, and other rating agencies may limit access to their rating information to paid subscribers.
+Before opening a checking or savings account, you might want to find out your bank’s creditworthiness rating.
+You can search for this at the Fitch Ratings website.
+Government agencies such as the Federal Reserve and the FDIC, however, do not publish their ratings, and other rating agencies may limit access to their rating information to paid subscribers.

 Bank FDIC Insurance

-Bank ratings are important for transparency in the health of any one bank as well as providing insight into issues that need to be resolved.
+Bank ratings are important for transparency in the health of any bank as well as for providing insight into issues that may need to be resolved.
 But it’s also important to know that most banks are insured by FDIC.
 Deposits at FDIC-insured banks are insured for up to $250,000 per depositor, per account ownership category (such as single, joint, or trust account), per insured institution.
-So unless you have more than that amount at any one bank, your money is guaranteed by the U.S. government in the very unlikely event that your bank fails.
+So, your money is guaranteed up to those limits by the U.S. government in the very unlikely event that your bank fails.

-What’s more, if you do have more than $250,000 to put in a bank, some financial institutions have extended insured deposit programs1.
+What’s more, if you do have more than $250,000 in a bank, some financial institutions have extended insured deposit programs.
 This allows them to insure a higher amount by partnering with other banks to hold your funds, with no single account topping the $250K figure.

 FAQ